MarcusWolschon/osmeditor4android/documentation/docs/tutorials/custom_imagery.md

 # Custom imagery
 _by Simon Poole_

-For Vespucci 10.1 we've added three long requested features: a simple UI to add custom imagery sources, support for WMS servers that support the same projection as conventional
+For Vespucci 10.1 we've added four long requested features: a simple UI to add custom imagery sources, support for WMS servers that support the same projection as conventional
-OpenStreetMap / google map tiles (EPSG:3857 and EPSG:900913) and support for imagery layers in [MBTiles](https://github.com/mapbox/mbtiles-spec) format.
+OpenStreetMap / google map tiles (EPSG:3857 and EPSG:900913), support for layers from [OAM](https://openaerialmap.org/) and support for imagery layers in [MBTiles](https://github.com/mapbox/mbtiles-spec) format.

 ## Adding a custom imagery source